 Scrubbing Sensitive Data

 As with any third-party service it’s important to understand what data is being sent to Sentry, and where relevant ensure sensitive data either never reaches the Sentry servers, or at the very least it doesn’t get stored.
-We recommend filtering or scrubbing sensitive data within the SDK, so that data is not sent with the event, and also configuring server-side scrubbing to ensure the data is not stored.

 - PII (Personally Identifiable Information) such as a user's name or email address, which post-GDPR should be on every company's mind.